pacav69/cask-offline/readme.md

 # Purpose
 olinst is provided with a list of files to install

 Appname: olinst Offline install of homebrew and homebrew-cask files
-version: 0.0.2
+Version: 0.0.2
 # Description:
 this script will install homebrew and homebrew-cask files from a list stored in a hblist.csv and hbclist.csv
 Usage: run from external drive